qiongxiao/torch-learning/README.md

 **NOTE**:

-	1. still working on imagenet, resnet.

-	2. please read the options when running
+	1. please read the options when running